That1M8Head/Swordlink/Docs/docs.rst

 **Attack** button to perform an aerial attack, which are the same as grounded attacks.

+It's worth noting here that enemies that are in the air are incapable of moving or attacking, and will keep their current velocity.
+You can use this to your advantage by knocking them away from you with an aerial attack.

 Performing aerial attacks will cause your style meter to fill up twice as fast, so prioritise attacking your enemies in the air.
 But how exactly do you get them *in* the air...?